ALL FIELDS REQUIRED*

 Many situations constitute wrongful termination.
 They include the following:

 If you have been wrongfully terminated, you deserve financial compensation.
 You have a right to back pay as well as unpaid wages and may be entitled to other financial compensation for hardship and psychological damage.

 Reaching out to our experienced attorneys can help you file your claims and work to get you the best financial compensation possible.
-Please contact the experts at The Law Office of Omid Nosrati today.
+Please contact the experts at Nosratilaw, A Professional Law Corporation today.
 We have over 20 years of experience dealing with employment law and will stand up for you.